1. Introduction

 6.1 General Security Practices

 We use commercially reasonable administrative, technical, and physical safeguards to protect your information against unauthorized access, alteration, disclosure, and destruction.
 Our infrastructure runs on Google Cloud and Firebase services, which provide encryption in transit and at rest, access controls, and operational security measures.
+For disaster recovery, we also maintain encrypted, off-site backups with an independent storage provider (Backblaze); these backups are encrypted by us before they leave our infrastructure, so the backup storage provider cannot read their contents.

 No method of transmission over the internet or electronic storage is fully secure.
 We cannot guarantee absolute security and you should take reasonable steps to protect your account, including using a strong, unique password and signing out of shared devices.